New South Wales State Emergency Service: Zone level

-Zone offices are managed by a Zone Controller and the Zone Business Support Services Manager, together form the Zone Management Team.
-Each Zone office could house a number of different staff roles including Zone Volunteer Communications & Engagement Officer, Zone Capability Officer, Zone Training & Delivery Officer, Zone Training Adviser, Zone Operational Readiness Officer, Financial Services Officer, Administrative Support Officer, additionally Zone offices can also accommodate some state wide staff roles, traditionally located at the state headquarters, these positions include, Coordinator Exercise Planning & Design, Planning & Research Officer, Safety, Health & Wellbeing Officer, Manager Hazard Planning, Coordinator Community Capability, Manager Capability & Resource Planning.

-Zones may also have a number of volunteer capability units to support the Zone.

 Cluster Level

 Dependent on factors such local operational demands, local Unit sizes, etc. Units can be grouped into Clusters.
-A cluster may contain 2-7 Units.
+A cluster may contain 2–7 Units.

-NSW SES Clusters are managed by a Local Commander.
+NSW SES Clusters are managed by a volunteer Local Commander.
 Local Commanders oversee operations at a scale between localised events which can be managed at a Unit Level, and larger scale events which require management at a Zone Level.
+Some Clusters may also, dependent on size and operational demands, have a Deputy Local Commander.

+Each Cluster is a part of a Zone Command Area and report to one of the Deputy Zone Commanders.

 Unit Level

-There are more than 240 SES Units forming the NSW SES.
-Most are based on former local government boundaries, although the NSW SES now also allows for the formation of Units which are not bound to geographic boundaries, such as the NSW SES Bush Search and Rescue Unit.
+There are 261 SES Units forming the NSW SES.
+Most are based on the former local government boundaries prior to the 2013–2016 council amalgamations, although the NSW SES now also allows for the formation of Units which are not bound to geographic boundaries, such as the NSW SES Bush Search and Rescue Unit.

-NSW SES Units are completely staffed by volunteers managed by Unit Commanders.
+NSW SES Units are completely staffed by volunteers managed by volunteer Unit Commanders.
+In the case where the unit is not part of a cluster, and it has an assigned geographical area, the Unit Commander may also act as the Local Commander.

-Zone Level

-2022 Restructure

-In 2022 Commissioner York announced changes to the structure of the NSW SES.
-This included the creation of two additional zones, splitting the Northern Zone and Western Zone both into two zones to provided additional support and resourcing to local communities.

-State Level

-There is a number of state based units outside of the zone structure.
-These units generally have a state wide focus or report directly to the state capability team.

 Fleet

+The bulk of SES vehicles used to be provided by the local council, as part of their contribution to the Local SES Units.
+More recently, however, funding from the Government of New South Wales has allowed for a standardised fleet of vehicles to be obtained for the SES.
+This has allowed the services to provide vehicles that are fit-for-task and reduce the average fleet age to under 20 years.